Updated 3/4/19. Southwest Hawaii inter-island Flights were announced today and Southwest Hawaii deals are now available.

 One concern a mainland based inter-island fleet raises, is that Southwest inter-island flights might have some degree of reduced punctuality.
 Should a mainland flight be late, which can happen due to a range of issues including weather, winds, etc., that could impact follow-on inter-island flights.
 That in contrast to Hawaiian’s huge inter-island fleet that is based here in Hawaii.
 Those of us who live here, and visitors too, rely on that on-time dependability.
 One way the initial Southwest schedule appears to deal with that potential issue, is to segregate inter-island flights to be on the 2nd day of the rotation only.

-Honolulu and Kahului Maui airports will be staffed by Southwest employees.
-At Lihue and Kona, however, staffing will be a mix of a limited number of Southwest employees with the remainder being contracted employees from local companies.
+6. Southwest Hawaii personnel.
+Honolulu and Kahului airports are staffed by Southwest employees.
+At Lihue and Kona, however, staffing will be a mix of a limited number of Southwest employees with the remainder being contracted from local companies.
 That is similar to what Alaska Airlines does in Hawaii.

 7. Is there any issue with 737’s flying short hop Hawaii inter-island flights?
 In a nutshell, 737 can easily fly inter-island, it just can’t do it all day, every day, the way the Hawaiian 717 fleet can.
 This relates to addition engine stress created by these rapid short cycles, especially in our island weather conditions.
 When we asked Southwest about it last year, they stated emphatically that flying inter-island flights will not be any problem for the 737 fleet.
 Period.
 And that’s how we understand it too.